top of page

 Thursday, 11th October 2018

-Thursday, 11th October 2018 was shaping up as a rather significant storm day across parts of the Darling Downs, South East Coast and Wide Bay and Burnett region.
+Thursday, October 11, 2018, was shaping up to be a rather significant storm day across parts of the Darling Downs, South East Coast, Wide Bay, and Burnett region.

-A sharpening dryline would develop over the Darling Downs as a southerly change moved and stalled in the Wide Bay and Burnett region of southern QLD.
-Excellent wind shear, steep lapse rates and rather nice LLJ would develop during the late afternoon and evening.
-Isolated supercells would develop just after midday with the initial supercell south of Goondiwindi producing copious amounts of golf ball hail with some larger, totally destroying one of my friends vehicles who was able to chase that storm.
+A sharpening dryline would develop over the Darling Downs as a southerly change moved and stalled in southern QLD's Wide Bay and Burnett region.
+Excellent wind shear, steep lapse rates, and rather nice LLJ would develop during the late afternoon and evening.
+Isolated supercells would develop just after midday, with the initial supercell south of Goondiwindi producing copious amounts of golf ball hail, some larger, totally destroying one of my friend's vehicles, who was able to chase that storm.

-During the late afternoon, a cluster of towers develop west of Goondiwindi, and due to a favourable environment, quickly develop into supercell characteristics.
-This storm went onto produce some lovely structure before moving into unchaseable terrain.
+During the late afternoon, a cluster of towers developed west of Goondiwindi.
+Due to a favourable environment, these towers quickly developed into a supercell.
+This storm went on to produce lovely structure before moving into unchaseable terrain.

-Just when it seemed like the day was done, another storm develop at dusk, and produced some stunning classic supercell features into the evening hours before slowly dying.
+Just when it seemed like the day was done, another storm developed at dusk.
+Into the evening hours, it produced some stunning classic supercell features before slowly dying.

 Friday, 12th October 2018

-After what was an enjoyable chase on the 11th, it seemed like my plan of staying out in western central QLD might of been ruined as the better environment rapidly shifted well north overnight.
+After an enjoyable chase on the 11th, my plan of staying out in western central QLD might have backfired, as the better environment rapidly shifted well north overnight.
 I woke up on the 12th to overcast, drizzle conditions.
-A couple of embedded thunderstorms were already underway and looking like the party would be spoilt.
+A couple of embedded thunderstorms were already underway, and it looked like the party would be spoilt.

-However, watching the satellite loop where the surface low and trough was located, it appeared as though cloud had started to clear allowing heating to occur in a narrow band.
+However, watching the satellite loop where the surface low and trough were located, it appeared that the cloud had started to clear, allowing heating to occur in a narrow band.
 I blasted west of Bollon in Queensland to sunny skies and waited.
-Out this way, there is no internet or phone reception, and just the one road (highway)which is heavily treed.
-I waited and watched as popcorn developed across the area, before a cell just to my west blew up and intensified rapidly.
-Inflow began streaming into this storm, with inflow stingers developing as well as a ragged wall cloud.
-I went to core punch the best I could on the singular road and was lucky enough to capture hail to 2-3cm in size (quite substantial for this area), lots of close cg's and very heavy rainfall that began to lead to flash flooding.
-Sadly, this storm then moved off to the south-east into unchasable territory once again.
+Out this way, there is no internet or phone reception, and just the one road (highway) which is heavily treed.
+I waited and watched as popcorn developed across the area before a cell just to my west blew up and intensified rapidly.
+Inflow began streaming into this storm, with inflow stingers developing and a ragged wall cloud.
+I went to core punch the best I could on the singular road and was lucky enough to capture hail to 2-3cm in size (quite substantial for this area), lots of close GCs and heavy rainfall that began to lead to flash flooding.
+Sadly, this storm moved to the southeast and into unchasable territory again.

 This was a fantastic reward for patience and hard work.
-One thing about storm chasing it, you can never rely on having internet and looking at radar to do the job, always keep and eye on the sky, observations and satellite data.
+One thing about storm chasing is that you can never rely on having the Internet and looking at radar to do the job.
+You must always keep an eye on the sky, observations, and satellite data.

 Friday, 14th December 2018